-Grade 9 vector problems tend to be challenging questions on a higher GCSE exam paper.
+Grade 9 vector problems are challenging questions on a higher GCSE exam paper.
 They often require students to understand ratios, set up and solve a pair of simultaneous equations and have excellent algebraic notation skills.
-For these reasons, I make sure students have lots of exposure to vector problems as part of their exam revision.
+For these reasons, I ensure students have lots of exposure to vector problems as part of their exam revision.

 You can view this question in the grades 8 and 9 revision lessons.

 We began sketching the diagram and noting the given facts.
 Next, we discussed possible routes that would take us from O to Q or Q to M. I encouraged students to mark the paths using a highlighter before writing any algebra.
 This way, they would have a picture to refer back to when algebra became complicated.

 Most of the class chose to work out the vector OQ rather than QM.
 Either way, it was essential to identify the vector as a proportion of the straight-line OQM.
 I encouraged students to label the proportion as â€˜xâ€™, which was more familiar than Î».

 Most of the students could work out both vectors from OQ in terms of a and b.
 However, some students needed help setting up the two simultaneous equations by equating the a and b terms.
 Setting up the equations was quickly addressed, and everyone chose to use the substitution method rather than elimination to work out the two proportions.

 Overall, this question took about 30 minutes to work through from start to finish.
 Again, I encouraged students to work together throughout the problem, with me providing 1-2-1 support.